-Welcome to Wantage, a charming market town nestled in the heart of Oxfordshire.
-Renowned for its picturesque streets lined with independent shops cafes and restaurants.
+Welcome to Wantage, a charming market town nestled in the heart of Oxfordshire, renowned for its picturesque streets lined with independent shops, cafés and restaurants.
 Wantage is most famous as the birthplace of Alfred the Great.
-A statue of King Alfred sculpted in 1877 by Count Gleichen, a relative of Queen Victoria, stands in the busy market place.
+A statue of King Alfred, sculpted in 1877 by Count Gleichen, a relative of Queen Victoria, stands in the busy market place.
 Alfred was born here in AD 849, when Wantage was an important Saxon town.
-The history of Wantage goes back long before the Saxon period.

-The chalk hills of the Vale are dotted with prehistoric remains and the Romans established a settlement here and built a road linking Wantage and Oxford.
+The chalk hills of the Vale are dotted with prehistoric remains.
+The Romans established a settlement here, and built a road linking Wantage and Oxford.

-Whether you’re seeking a relaxing day out or planning a short break in Oxfordshire, Wantage, is a great base.
-Explore it’s rich heritage, wander through bustling markets, explore a wealth of shops, or unwind in the tranquil countryside surrounding this delightful town.
+Whether you’re seeking a relaxing day out or planning a short break in Oxfordshire, Wantage is a great base.
+Explore its rich heritage, wander through bustling markets, browse through a wealth of shops or unwind in the tranquil countryside surrounding this delightful town.

-A series of walking routes maps are available – call into the Vale and Downland Museum in Church Street to pick one up or download a copy on www.wantage.com.
+A series of walking routes maps are available – call into the Vale & Downland Museum in Church Street to pick one up or download a copy on wantage.com.

 The Ridgeway stretches 140 kilometers and Wantage is a perfect centre from which to explore the beautiful countryside.

-A sculpture commemorating well-known former Wantage resident Sir John Betjamen stands proudly outside the Vale and Downland Museum.
-Sir John Betjamen lived in Wantage between 1951 and 1972.
+A sculpture commemorating well-known former Wantage resident Sir John Betjemen, an English poet, writer and broadcaster, stands proudly outside the Vale & Downland Museum.
+Sir John Betjemen lived in Wantage between 1951 and 1972.

 Stay connected and be inspired!
 Sign up for our monthly newsletter to discover what’s on and things to do.
 Coming soon!